 Terms for the Drug Ativan (Lorazepam)

-Some of the common “street names” for Ativan or Lorazepam include:
+Some of the standard “street names” for Ativan or Lorazepam include:

 Ativan Dosage

-There are several factors that will determine the dosage of Ativan that your doctor will prescribe to you.
-These factors include how old you are, the type of condition and severity, form of Ativan that you are taking and other medical conditions.
+Several factors will determine the dosage of Ativan that your doctor will prescribe to you.
+These factors include how old you are, the type of condition and severity, the form of Ativan you take, and other medical conditions.

 General Dosage for Mg Tablets